An explicit bound for the log-canonical degree of curves on open surfaces: Main construction

 \section{Main construction}

 In this Section, and for the rest of this paper, we denote by $X$ a smooth projective surface, $D$ a simple normal crossing divisor on $X$ and $C$ an irreducible curve on $X$ not contained in $D$.
 Let $\alpha \in [0,1]\cap \mathbb{Q}$, following Miyaoka \cite{miyaoka-orbibundle} \S 3, after taking a log resolution of $C+D$, we are going to construct a vector bundle $\mathcal{E}_\alpha$ in terms of $X$, $C$, $D$ and $\alpha$.
-Namely, given a log resolution of $C+D$, say $\widetilde{Y}$, we consider logarithmic forms with poles on the total transform $\overline{C+D}$ \footnote{For general facts on logarithmic forms used here the reader may consult \cite{viehweg-lectures}. } and, roughly speaking, define $\mathcal{E}_\alpha$ as the kernel of the map
+Namely, given a log resolution of $C+D$, say $\widetilde{Y}$, we consider logarithmic forms \footnote{For general facts on logarithmic forms used here the reader may consult \cite{viehweg-lectures}. } with poles on the total transform $\overline{C+D}$ and, roughly speaking, define $\mathcal{E}_\alpha$ as the kernel of the map

 induced by the natural residue map